McSodbrenner/vscode-better-open-editors/README.md

 ## Known Issues

 * Meta tabs like the "Settings" tab are currently not visible as the API does not offer a possibility to the internal URI of those tabs.
-* Markdown preview tabs are not shown
+* Groups are not shown